Indians slowly choking under clouds of air pollution – DW – 11/28/2024

 "Finally, one realizes that a citizen-led initiative and people's movement to be most beneficial.
 It takes time but has provided results," Surgeon P S Bakshi told DW.

-He pointed to the example of farmers Bajra village of Jalandhar district in Punjab.
+He pointed to the example of farmers in the Bajra village of Jalandhar district in Punjab.

 The villagers, like so many others in northern India, used to burn stubble and straw after harvesting crops of rice and wheat.